EDHS 620 – EDHS Epidemiology and Research Methods [Fall-Odd years]

 (Part of the EDHS Emergency Management disaster graduate certificate)

-EDHS 638 – Disaster Preparedness [3] [Offered Spring-Even Years]
+EDHS 638 – Emergency and Disaster Mitigation, Planning, and Preparedness [3] [Offered Spring-Even Years]

 As the core of effective and efficient response, preparedness consists of a complicated array of policies, methods, and programs, each with its own political and economic context.
 This course addresses these issues within the context of the current fears of terrorism and potential mega-events.